cammiw4628/sep10-freedom-project/blog/entry03.md

 ## Engineering Design Process
 Currently, we are on **step three** of _Engineering Design Process_, where I am coming up with different solutions or requirements for my topic.
 ## Skills
+I have developed some skills that can help with my topic of psychology.
 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)